jax-ml/jax/docs/notebooks/Distributed_arrays_and_automatic_parallelization.md

 colab:
   base_uri: https://localhost:8080/
 id: QuzhU1g63vGI
-outputId: 8135cca0-871b-4b6a-a7e5-02e78c2028c7
+outputId: e5a88656-316f-4db7-de0c-79253a2e32c7
 ---
 # `y` is sharded across 8 devices.
 %timeit -n 5 -r 5 jnp.sin(y).block_until_ready()
 ```

++++ {"id": "kpyZYSqph8iV"}

+Notice the time difference.

+Let's review each of these pieces in more detail!

 +++ {"id": "xWknFQbQ-bzV"}

-Now let's look at each of these pieces in more detail!

-## `Sharding` describes how array values are laid out in memory across devices

-+++ {"id": "W6HsXauGxL6w"}

-### Sharding basics, and the `NamedSharding` subclass
+## JAX `Sharding` and `NamedSharding` subclass

 +++ {"id": "NWDyp_EjVHkg"}

-To parallelize computation across multiple devices, we first must lay out input data across multiple devices.
+To parallelize computation across multiple devices, you need to first lay out input data across multiple devices.

-In JAX, `Sharding` objects describe distributed memory layouts.
-They can be used with `jax.device_put` to produce a value with distributed layout.
+As covered in {ref}`sharded-computation`'s {ref}`key-concept-data-sharding` section, every {class}`jax.Array` has an associated {mod}`jax.sharding.Sharding` object. `Sharding` objects describe distributed memory layouts.
+That is, `Sharding` describes how `jax.Array` values are laid out in memory across devices.
+They can be used with {func}`jax.device_put` to produce a value with distributed layout.

 For example, here's a value with a single-device `Sharding`: